dot-1q/AiaB-UERANSIM/scenario_2/README.md

 1. Install RKE2 kubernetes distribution.

-    You can follow [this guide](https://docs.google.com/document/d/1-BT7XqVsL7ffBlD7aweYaScKDQH7Gv5tHKt-sJGuf6c/edit#heading=h.9660fbbf0lyk), or simply clone the AiaB repository and install it with it's make file, which already simplifies the installation process.
+    You can follow [this guide](https://docs.google.com/document/d/1-BT7XqVsL7ffBlD7aweYaScKDQH7Gv5tHKt-sJGuf6c/edit#heading=h.9660fbbf0lyk), or simply clone the AiaB repository and install it with it's make file, which already simplifies the installation process, and will also download all the helm charts you'll need.

 ```
 git clone "https://gerrit.opencord.org/aether-in-a-box"